 The majority of guests will need 2 or even 3 days to experience the full park.
 Not having a plan could mean you miss your top attractions.
 Do not believe any blog which still claims this is only a 1-day park!

 There are key booking windows to secure dining reservations and make ride reservations at Disney’s Animal Kingdom.
 In this section, we will guide you through all the Essential Animal Kingdom knowledge you need to enjoy your vacation.

 Park hours are published about six months in advance.
 However, they often get extended as you come closer to the actual date!
 Click the link to get all the latest Walt Disney World Park Hours.

 Walt Disney World is constantly changing and it almost inevitable there will be some refurbishments & closures whenever you visit.
 This handy guide contains all the current renovations and closures at Animal Kingdom.

-Fastpass+ is Disney’s attraction reservation and allows you to book attractions in advance of your visit.
-It is important you understand Fastpass before your visit and the key booking windows.
-Failing to make Fastpass+ reservations will mean longer lines and fewer completed attractions.
-You can learn more about the basics in our Guide to Walt Disney World Fastpass.
+FastPass+ is Disney’s attraction reservation system & allows you to book attractions in advance of your visit.
+It is essential you understand FastPass+ before your visit and the key booking windows.
+Failing to make Fastpass+ reservations will mean longer lines and completing fewer attractions.

 The Animal Kingdom does not allow an equal booking to all Fastpass attractions.
 You can only pre-book one Tier 1 Fastpass for either Navi River Journey or Flight of Passage.
 Due to the popularity of these attractions do not expect to get an extra Fastpass later in the day.